Ireland's Call: Rugby history

-From the Partition of Ireland until the 1930s, no flag or anthem was used at IRFU internationals.
+From the Partition of Ireland until the 1930s, no flag or anthem was used at Ireland rugby internationals.
 After objections from clubs in the then Irish Free State, a compromise was agreed to use an IRFU flag, with "Amhrán na bhFiann" at matches in the Free State, "God Save the King" at those in Northern Ireland, and no anthem at away matches.
 Ulster unionist players are not expected to sing "Amhrán na bhFiann".
-There were no senior internationals in Northern Ireland from 1954 to 2007.
+There were no senior internationals played in Northern Ireland from 1954 to 2007.
 Des Fitzgerald declined to play a 1982 B international in Belfast as "God Save the Queen" would be played.
 Before a 1954 Five Nations match in Ravenhill, Belfast, players from the Republic refused to take the field until after "God Save the Queen" had finished.
 Cahir Healy negotiated a compromise whereby the Royal Salute was played instead of the full anthem, and promised that future internationals would be played in Dublin.
 The incident was hushed up.
 Playing all matches at Lansdowne Road suited the IRFU in any case, since gate receipts would be larger than at Ravenhill.

-Unionist opposition to "Amhrán na bhFiann" was strengthened on 25 April 1987, when an IRA roadside bomb, intended to kill judge Maurice Gibson, also damaged a car carrying three of the senior squad from Belfast to Dublin for training.
+Unionist opposition to "Amhrán na bhFiann" was strengthened on 25 April 1987, when an IRA roadside bomb killed judge Maurice Gibson and his wife, and also damaged a car carrying three of the senior squad from Belfast to Dublin for training.
 David Irwin and Philip Rainey recovered but Nigel Carr's rugby career was ended by his injuries.
 The next month, at the inaugural Rugby World Cup, captain Donal Lenihan objected that all other teams would have an anthem.
 At the last minute before the side's opening match in Athletic Park, Wellington, a James Last cassette recording of "The Rose of Tralee" was borrowed from Phil Orr; the music and poor recording quality attracted much criticism and no anthem was played for later matches.
 At the 1991 World Cup, there was no anthem away to Scotland, Ireland's only game outside Dublin.

 For the 1995 World Cup in South Africa, the IRFU decided to commission a song from Phil Coulter.
 His composition, "Ireland's Call", has since been played alongside "Amhrán na bhFiann" at matches within the Republic, and on its own elsewhere.
 Ireland's match against England at Croke Park in the 2007 Six Nations Championship was of historic significance because of the Rule 42 ban and the memory of Bloody Sunday 1920; The Irish Times commented, '"Amhrán na bhFiann" and "Ireland's Call" were belted out with such hair-raising intensity that men and women were crying as they sang'.
 Prior to the 2007 resumption of internationals at Ravenhill Stadium, Belfast, the IRFU decided that only "Ireland's Call" would be played, not "God Save the Queen", prompting complaints from some unionists that this did not match the playing of "Amhrán na bhFiann" in Dublin.